 An example of this would be a software company providing solutions to a global market.
 To provide the same service to anyone in the world, they’ll want to ensure their content is available in any language.
 So, they would have one single website but with multi-language content versions and SEO strategies in place to increase their site’s rankings.

 Here is what some of these tactics might look like for such a business:

 - A generic top-level domain (www.examplewebsite.com as opposed to www.examplewebsite.us)

 - One website that uses language-distinct subfolders (www.examplewebsite.com/fr for French content or www.examplewebsite.com/jp for Japanese content)

 - Links from related language-specific sites

-- The use of international Content Delivery Network, or CDN to ensure fast website speeds anywhere in the world
+- The use of an international Content Delivery Network, or CDN, to ensure fast website speeds anywhere in the world

 - What pieces of the site will be translated?